Branding for Builders

 - Use clear, precise sixth-grade language.
 Consumers are busy and don’t have time to parse complicated ideas.

 - Be brief.
-Most teams begin with lots of complicated ideas.
-The key is to simplify and focus on a few, easy-to-communicate ideas.
+Most teams begin with many complicated ideas.
+The key is to simplify and focus on a few easy-to-communicate ideas.

 - In answering the “personality” question, ask yourself, “If someone met my company or product at a cocktail party, how would I like folks to describe him or her?”
 Defining the personality of your product describes how you want your brand to relate to customers.

 Volvo is a ninety-year-old company.
-They have spent billions of dollars on advertising and have consistently invented new safety features to own the word “safety.”
-Netflix is only twenty-years-old, but my guess is decades from now, the one word they will own is “entertainment.”
+It has spent billions of dollars on advertising and consistently invented new safety features to own the word “safety.”
+Netflix is only twenty years old.
+Still, I guess that decades from now, the one word it will own is “entertainment.”

-This framework builds on the positioning model and “ladders up” to define emotional benefits for customers as well as the “something bigger” that inspires your team.
+This framework builds on the positioning model and “ladders up” to define emotional benefits for customers and the “something bigger” that inspires your team.
 For this exercise, think long-term.

 Why does the brand model incorporate emotion?
 The simple answer: it makes things memorable.
 Think for a moment about your childhood memories.
-My guess is they all have emotional elements.
+They all have emotional elements.
 The joy of a surprise birthday party?
 The sorrow of losing a grandparent?
 Maya Angelou describes this phenomenon best:

 Acknowledging emotion in the brand framework helps make products memorable.